 Like most things that are new or unfamiliar, it really helps to have help.
 If you need electrical work done, you probably call an electrician.
 Car trouble? you visit your mechanic.

-I’m an Empowerment Coach.
+I’m a Transformation Specialist.
 I help people who want to serve and grow and feel good about their life, but their circumstances have been holding them back.
-I guide my clients to transform their lives, so they can go from being disappointed, frustrated, and bored, to living a life that brings them JOY.
+I guide my clients to transform their life and health, so they can go from being run down and burnt out, to living a life that brings them JOY.

 If this sounds good to you, please click on the button below and schedule a Radical Recovery Session.
 Or if you’d like to know more about these Processes of Change, schedule a complimentary Clarity Call first.